wp-plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 1.4.0 =
+* Adding a twitter and facebook share buttons to the sidebar on import and export pages

 = 1.3.1 =
 * Fixed a bug when the user was unable to import site archive
 * Optimize and speed up import process